JanWilczek/wolf-sound-blog/_posts/fx/2021-11-26-parametric-eq-design.md

 ### 3. Stability For Any Meaningful Parameter Setups

-In other words, if you turn the knob, we must be sure, that the output of the plugin won’t run into increasing (?) self-oscillations.
+In other words, if we turn a knob, we must be sure, that the output of the plugin won’t start increasing into infinity.
 The stability is acquired through using so-called analog prototypes, which I will cover shortly.

 ## 4 Steps To Design A Parametric Filter Plugin